 Specifically, in Australia, ESA is bound by the Australian Privacy Principles (APPs) in the Privacy Act which regulate how organisations such as ESA may collect, use, disclose and store personal information, and how individuals may access and correct personal information held about them.

 What is personal information?

-Personal data” is anything that discloses your identity, that is unique to you.
-For example: a name, an identification number, location data or an online identifier.
+Personal information” is anything that discloses your identity, that is unique to you.
+For example: a name, an identification number, location information or an online identifier.
 It also includes “personal information” as defined in subsection 6(1) of the Privacy Act: